Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Homeworks/functions/README.md

 <h3>Problem 10</h3>
 <p>
-Write a program to calculate circle area along the circumstance, then print it on the screen.
+Write a program to calculate circle area along the circumference, then print it on the screen.

 <br>Example Input: